 An Illustrated History of Old Sutton in St. Helens, Lancashire

 Part 84 (of 92 parts) - Sutton Manor Colliery Part 2 (1960 - 1991)

 By the beginning of the 'swinging '60s', Sutton Manor Colliery was in a strong position with 1600 men on its books and coal output levels rising.
-Now controlled by the National Coal Board (NCB) since the industry's nationalisation in 1957, the colliery was annually outputting over 300,000 tons of coal and it seemed to have a rosy future.
+Now controlled by the National Coal Board (NCB) since the industry's nationalisation in 1947, the colliery was annually outputting over 300,000 tons of coal and it seemed to have a rosy future.
 They could even afford to knock down and rebuild part of their new social club because there was not enough elbow room in their snooker room!

 As revealed in Part 1 of the history of the pit, working underground at Sutton Manor Colliery could be highly dangerous, something that Harry Hickson is very much aware of.
 Between 1959 and 1966, Harry worked for the National Coal Board as an engineer, initially at Bold Colliery but then working out of the Haydock Area Office, he regularly visited Sutton Manor dealing with underground and surface installations.
 Harry describes how the above photograph illustrates some of the dangers:

+During the early '60s, the National Coal Board began a study of the industry's pits, assessing long-term economic viability and cost-effectiveness.
+In October 1965 as a consequence of their controversial 'streamlining' initiative, the NCB decided to close the apparently uneconomic Clock Face Colliery.
 However, the adjacent Sutton Manor with its record-breaking production figures seemed to have a much more secure future.
 Having initially (and rather surprisingly) placed Sutton Manor in the 'jeopardy' class of at risk pits, the NCB removed it from their list and began an advertising campaign to recruit boys to Sutton Manor and Bold collieries.
 In a series of advertisements placed in the St.Helens Reporter during 1966, 15-year-old school leavers were promised a job for life:

 Fresh young recruits were promised "good pay right from the day you start".
 If they chose to work underground they'd receive a weekly wage of £7 3s 6d a week.
 The wage on offer for a 15 year-old surface worker at Sutton Manor was only slightly less, at £6 9s 6d.
 Employment benefits on offer included access to the canteen, pit-head showers, club and sports facilities.